light5551/docs-opmanual_autolab/book/opmanual_autolab/20_ground_apriltags/10_localization_apriltag_specs.md

 ## Why do we need ground Apriltags

-Watchtowers can move around very easily.
-Collisions with duckiebots and humans are happening all the time.
-To create a robust way of having a global localization in the autolab, we decide not to fix the Watchtowers.
-Instead, we fix ground apriltags on the ground, and we measure and record their positions in the map.
-This provides enough ground truth for the localization system.
+[Watchtowers](#watchtower-hardware) can move around very easily.
+Collisions with Duckiebots and humans are happening all the time.
+To create a robust way of having a **global localization** in the Autolab, the Watchtowers are not fixed.
+Instead, we fix specific Apriltags on the ground, and we measure and record their positions in the map.
+This provides a sufficient ground truth for the localization system.

 ## Making the ground Apriltags {#making-ground-apriltags}

-As a reminder, the Apriltags already have predetermined sets of usecase.
+As a reminder, the Apriltags in Duckietown already have predetermined sets of usecase.
 The ranges of tags are specified in [](#tab:tag-ranges).
-For localization, **the ground Apriltags are in range 300 to 399**.
+For localization, the ground Apriltags are in **range 300 to 399**.

-Note: For the Autobots themselves, the tags are in range 400 to 439.

 <col4 figure-id="tab:tag-ranges" figure-caption="Apriltag ID ranges">
     <span>Purpose</span><span>Size</span><span>Family</span><span>ID Range</span>